eboileau/flask-vue-testbed/README.md

 #### TreeSelect

-Tree construction is arbitrary, here we used customerName > orderNumber > productName, but this results in non-unique choices in the tree, *e.g.* same productName for different orderNumber.
+Tree construction is arbitrary, here we used customerName > orderNumber > productName, but this results in non-unique choices in the tree, *e.g.* same productName for different orderNumber (*i.e.* if selecting a given product under a certain order, all orders containing this product are actually displayed).
+In our true application, this should not occur!
 The PrimeVue `TreeSelect` component selects ALL of them when one is selected.
 In summary, we need to make sure the data model is consistent and normalized (-> about RNA modification - *e.g.* m6A mRNA and m6A rRNA, or organism *e.g.* H. Sapiens Heart and M. Musculus Heart, *etc.*)!